 - Institute of Asia and Pacific Studies (IAPS)

-Harrison, S., Adolphs, S., Gillon-Dowens, M., Du, P. & J. Littlemore (submitted).
-Gestural assistance in L1-L2 collaborative discourse: Analysis of a Gesture Related Episode.
-TBA
+Harrison, S., Adolphs, S., Gillon-Dowens, M., Du, P. & J. Littlemore (2018).
+All hands on deck.
+Negotiation over gesture forms in collaborative discourse.

 Harrison, S. (2014).
 The organisation of kinesic ensembles associated with negation.
 Gesture 14(2), 117-141.